JuliaLang/julia/stdlib/Dates/docs/src/index.md

 like `"2014-07-16"`, it should find the `-` character.
 The `y`, `m`, and `d` characters let the parser know which periods to parse in each slot.

+As in the case of constructors above such as `Date(2013)`, delimited `DateFormat`s allow for missing parts of dates and times so long as the preceding parts are given.
+The other parts are given the usual default values.
+For example, `Date("1981-03", "y-m-d")` returns `1981-03-01`, whilst `Date("31/12", "d/m/y")` gives `0001-12-31`.
+(Note that the default year is 1 AD/CE.)
+Consequently, an empty string will always return `0001-01-01` for `Date`s, and `0001-01-01T00:00:00.000` for `DateTime`s.

 Fixed-width slots are specified by repeating the period character the number of times corresponding to the width with no delimiter between characters.
 So `"yyyymmdd"` would correspond to a date string like `"20140716"`.
 The parser distinguishes a fixed-width slot by the absence of a delimiter,